ChrisEssery/group-project/Portfolio/Conclusion.md

 ## Future work

-There is, we feel, a lot of scope for adding to and extending the features of our product.
+There is, we feel, a lot of scope to add to and extend the features of our product.
 In particular, there

 - *ADD MORE IDEAS/FLESH OUT THE IDEAS BELOW* -